keimlink/django-workshop/docs/recipes_views_templates.rst

 environemnt, since as the site despite the absence of another variable can be rendered.

-To see anyway, if a variable has not been rendered, one can define a string in the configuration :file:`settings.py` which in this case
+To see anyway, if a variable has not been rendered, one can define the option ``string_if_invalid`` for Django's template backend in the configuration :file:`settings.py` which in this case appears:
-appears:

 ::

+    TEMPLATES = [
+        {
+            'BACKEND': 'django.template.backends.django.DjangoTemplates',
+            'DIRS': [os.path.join(BASE_DIR, 'templates')],
+            'APP_DIRS': True,
+            'OPTIONS': {
+                'context_processors': [
+                    'django.template.context_processors.debug',
+                    'django.template.context_processors.request',
+                    'django.contrib.auth.context_processors.auth',
+                    'django.contrib.messages.context_processors.messages',
+                ],
-    TEMPLATE_STRING_IF_INVALID = 'TEMPLATE NAME ERROR'
+                'string_if_invalid': 'TEMPLATE NAME ERROR: %s not found', },
+        },
+    ]

 This setting should be disabled again in a production environment.